IOT & ALM

 Prof. h.c. (mult), Dr.-Ing., Technical University of Kaiserslautern, Germany

-Martin Eigner holds the chair in Virtual Product Engineering (VPE ) at the University of Kaiserslautern and is a member on advisory boards of various professional and academic associations, f.e.
-ProSTEP Association (Automotive), GfSE (German Subsidary of INCOSE), WiGeP (Association of German Institutes for Product Development) and acatech (technical academy).
+Martin Eigner is Chair of Virtual Product Engineering (VPE) at the Technical University of Kaiserslautern and is a member of multiple advisory boards across various professional and academic associations, including the ProSTEP Association (Automotive), GfSE (German Subsidary of INCOSE), WiGeP (Association of German Institutes for Product Development) and acatech (technical academy).

 Presenting: Utilizing Industrie 4.0, IoT and Related Platforms to Boost a More Interdisciplinary Approach to Product Lifecycle